EwoutH/urban-self-driving-effects/paper/paper.md

 Population data from the CBS is used to distribute agents across the urban area ([CBS-postcode]).
 The Dutch 4-digit postal code areas are used, which roughly represent a neighbourhood each.
 This gives heterogeneity in the system and enables adequate travel counts and traffic pressure on the network.
 In the 125 PC4 areas, there are in total 991,575 residents.
 The population in each area gets scaled down with the platoon size (10 by default), resulting in approximately 100,000 agents in the simulation.

 ![pop_density_pc4.svg](img%2Fdata%2Fpop_density_pc4.svg)
-_Fig A.x: Population count for each PC4 area (number) and population density (color)_
+_Fig A.1: Population count for each PC4 area (number) and population density (color)_

 #### 6.2 Car ownership and driver's license data by postal code (CBS)

 Car ownership is also sourced from the CBS per PC4 area.
 For each area, a certain percentage of agents gets assigned a car as additional available mode.
 On average that's 35.4% and varies between ~19% and ~65% per area.
 This enables heterogeneity among agents and enables realistic mode choices.
 ![car_per_inhabitant_pc4.svg](img%2Fdata%2Fcar_per_inhabitant_pc4.svg)
-_Fig A.x: Car ownership per inhabitant for each PC4 area_
+_Fig A.2: Car ownership per inhabitant for each PC4 area_

 The full analysis for both the population and car ownership data is available in the [`prototyping/pc4.ipynb`](../prototyping/pc4.ipynb) notebook.